secretstartups/handbook/content/job-families/marketing/developer-evangelist.md

 - Support GitLab's product and engineering efforts by sharing what you learn while engaging with the wider GitLab community and the tech community, at large
 - Conduct interviews with media via phone, podcasts, video, and in-person
 - Be a leader within GitLab and in the wider community
-- Contribute to the goals of GitLab's Developer Evangelism and Community Relations teams
+- Contribute to the goals of GitLab's Developer Evangelism and Developer Relations teams

 ### Requirements